rodriguesrenato/sdc_nd_find_lanes_lines/writeup_pipeline.md

 After all lines were iterated, for each lane lines side, calculate the median of the upper and lower extrapolated x value array to find the median upper and lower x values, and then draw a single line with these median x values and the corresponding predefined y values (the upper y value is defined as the same used as the upper y value for built the mask image, and the lower y value is bottom y value of the image).

 These lines will represent the land line for the left and right side.
-The image bellow shows the lines found of the left side (right) and the right side (blue).
+The image bellow shows the lines previously found of the left side (blue) and the right side (green), drawn with the double of the red line thickness value.

 <img src="test_images_output/processed_full_solidWhiteCurve.jpg" width="480" alt="Combined Image" >